eladnoor/equilibrator/static/classic_rxns/_sources/tca.rst.txt

 .. |TCA_net_acCoA| replace:: Acetyl-CoA + 3 H\ :sub:`2`\ O ⇌ 2 CO\ :sub:`2` + CoA + 8 e\ :sup:`-`
 .. _TCA_net_acCoA: http://equilibrator.weizmann.ac.il/search?query=Acetyl-CoA+%2B+3+H2O+%E2%87%8C+2+CO2+%2B+CoA+%2B+8+e-

 We can see that the net effect of the TCA cycle is to decarboxylate acetyl-CoA twice to make  CO\ :sub:`2` and 8 electrons.
-In the TCA cycle, electrons are mostly donated to NAD\ :sup:`+` to form `NADH <glycolysis.html#nadh>`_.
-These electrons are subsequently donated to O\ :sub:`2` in a manner that is coupled to the formation of ATP via the `respiratory electron transport chain <respiration.html#etc>`_.
+In the TCA cycle, electrons are mostly donated to NAD\ :sup:`+` to form :ref:`NADH <cr-glycolysis-nadh>`.
+These electrons are subsequently donated to O\ :sub:`2` in a manner that is coupled to the formation of ATP via the :ref:`respiratory electron transport chain <cr-respiration-etc>`.

 You might think that the oxidation of acetyl-CoA would proceed directly.
-However, the direct decarboxylation of acetate would give CO\ :sub:`2` and CH\ :sub:`4` (methane) a reduced (electron-rich) one-carbon molecule that is very stable gas that is quite complex to metabolize (`Lehninger Principles of Biochemistry, 2008 <refs.html>`_).
+However, the direct decarboxylation of acetate would give CO\ :sub:`2` and CH\ :sub:`4` (methane) a reduced (electron-rich) one-carbon molecule that is very stable gas that is quite complex to metabolize (:ref:`Lehninger Principles of Biochemistry, 2008 <refs>`).
 In fact, methanotrophs (organisms that consume methane) use very complex and sensitive enzymes to do so.
 The direct decarboxylation of acetyl-CoA poses similar problems.
 Biology solves this problem by using "scaffold" molecules - the acetyl group is first attached to another metabolite and only then does metabolism proceed by decarboxylation and oxidation.
-These scaffolds aid by "holding onto" the acetyl group and by providing a chemical environment that increases its reactivity (making it more straightforward to metabolize, `Lehninger Principles of Biochemistry, 2008 <refs.html>`_).
+These scaffolds aid by "holding onto" the acetyl group and by providing a chemical environment that increases its reactivity (making it more straightforward to metabolize, :ref:`Lehninger Principles of Biochemistry, 2008 <refs>`).

-We will approach the scaffold-based metabolism of acetyl-CoA through a sort of back door by reminding ourselves about `transamination <transamination.html>`_.
+We will approach the scaffold-based metabolism of acetyl-CoA through a sort of back door by reminding ourselves about :ref:`transamination <cr-transamination>`.
 Remember that many amino acids are made by transamination of an appropriate alpha-keto acid acceptor.
 For example, glutamate can be made transaminating a five carbon dicarboxylic acid called α-ketoglutarate (also known as 2-oxoglutarate).

 .. figure:: _static/_images/alphaketoglutarate.png
    :alt: α-ketoglutaric acid or 2-oxoglutarate